 Workers’ compensation is sometimes referred to as the “great bargain.”
-When the workers’ compensation system was developed in the early 1900s, employers and employees entered a “contract” where workers would get weekly wage payments and medical care in exchange for the employer’s limited liability for a work accident.
+This is because, when the workers’ compensation system was developed in the early 1900s, employers and employees entered into a “contract” wherein workers would receive weekly wage payments and medical care in exchange for the employer’s limited liability for a work accident.

-Fault is generally not considered in this system, and workers get benefits much faster than they would if they had to file a personal injury case.
-Employers, on the other hand, limit liability by not having to pay for certain damages, including pain and suffering after an accident.
+Fault is generally not considered in this system, and workers receive benefits much faster than they would if they had to file a personal injury case.
+Employers, on the other hand, limit their liability by not having to pay for certain damages, including pain and suffering after an accident.
 So, if this system is supposed to be so quick, why does it take so long to get benefits?
-John Foy & Associates, your Georgia workers’ compensation attorneys, has the answer.
+The workers’ compensation lawyers at John Foy & Associates have the answer.

-Some of the most common delays in getting your lump sum settlement or taking your workers’ compensation case to hearing include:
+Some of the most common delays in getting your lump-sum settlement or taking your workers’ compensation case to a hearing include:

-- Problems getting in to see medical professionals to provide an opinion about your injuries
+- Problems getting in to see medical professionals who can provide an opinion about your injuries

 - Waiting periods to get your case heard in front of a judge